 “She’s a light sleeper.
 She just fell asleep and I don’t want her to wake up.”

-You can even add a wink or smile if you’re feeling a connection with the person you are declining.
+You can even add a wink or smile if you feel a connection with the person you are declining.

 “My baby cries unless it’s someone she knows.
 If you don’t mind, I’d prefer you not to touch.”

-This is a polite and even deferential way to tell someone you don’t want them to touch—for example, the nice old lady in line behind you at Target.
+This is a polite and even respectful way to tell someone you don’t want them to touch—for example, the nice old lady in line behind you at Target.

 Ways to Discourage Touching Without Words

 Wear Your Baby

 Wear a baby sling so that your newborn is close to your body.
-This gives you more control over their proximity to strangers and other people, in general.
+This gives you more control over their proximity to strangers and people in general.

 Cover Your Baby

-Put a netted fabric (a breathable one) over their baby seat/baby stroller.
+Put a breathable netted fabric over their baby seat/baby stroller.
 This also prevents germs from landing on your little one if someone sneezes while you’re out grocery shopping or strolling down the sidewalk.

 Block Your Baby

 You can say “no” with your body language.
 Turn away from the person, steer your stroller or cart in another direction, or give them a look that communicates you aren’t interested in connecting, etc.

 Hang A Sign

 Perhaps one of the easiest ways to ask people not to touch your baby is to use a cute sign!
 Hang a little sign on the stroller or car seat that indicates your wish for them not to touch.
 This can be directly stated, such as “Please no touching!” or it can be funny, like “Watch out!
 Baby bites!”
 The sign says it all for you!
-If someone happens to continue to cross your boundaries even with a sign, make sure you have a back-up plan from one of the suggestions above.
+If someone continues to cross your boundaries even with a sign, make sure you have a back-up plan from one of the suggestions above.
 Don’t worry, mama.
-Most people will completely understand your hesitancy to allow touching, especially at a time like this.
+Most people will completely understand your hesitancy to allow touching.